ConacBreslin/inginuity/README.md

 - Non-functional requirements; 	The site should be attractive and intuitive.

 ## Structure
-The site starts with a modal/overlay to confirm the vsisitor is old enough to visit the site.
-If so, they come to the landing page and from there they can follow the main navigation to Distilleries or gins.
-This page also has a link to the users account which also provides the ability to register if they have not already done so.There is also alink to the visitors shopping bag.
+The site starts with a  landing page and from there the user can follow the main navigation to distilleries or gins.
+This page also has a link to the users account which also provides the ability to register if they have not already done so.
+There is also a link to the visitors shopping bag.
-1. The distilleries gin, reviews, shopping bag and checkout pages are available to all users.
+1. The distilleries, gins, reviews, shopping bag and checkout pages are available to all users.
 The logout page is available to logged in users.
-2. The pages to ad or edit reviews is only avilable to logged in users.
+2. The pages to add or edit reviews is only avilable to logged in users.
-3. The pages to add, edit or delete distilleries, gins or reviews can only be accessed and reviews superusers.
+3. The pages to add distilleries and gins or to manage reviews can only be accessed by superusers.
 4. All registered, logged in users can access their profile page.
-This lists their personal deatils and infomration on past orders made.
+This lists their personal details and information on past orders made.
-5. Superusers also ahve access to the django admin page where allthe data can be accessed and modified.
+5. Superusers also have access to the django admin page where all the data can be accessed and modified.

 ## Skeleton

 The wireframes for the site can be seen [here](/media/wireframes1.png) and [here](/media/wireframes2.png)

 There are 8 apps in the project.
-**home** This introduces the site.
+**The home app.** This introduces the site.
 It has a navbar at  the top that includes the search box, links to the users account and their shopping basket.
-It has two buttons to provide filtering and sorting of distilleries and gins and there are two main navigation links to distilleries and gins in the body of the page.
+It has the buttons to let users view and sort distilleries, gins and reviews.

-**distilleries** This is where all the distilleries are displayed.
-The page can be sorted and reviews county, province or if the distillery has a visitor centre.
-Each distillery listed there links to a page that shows the indiviual distillery and the reveiws relating to it.
+**The distilleries app.** This is where all the distilleries are displayed.
+The page can be sorted and by name,  county or province.
+Each distillery listed there links to a page that shows the individual distillery in more detail and the reviews about it.
 If a superuser is logged in there are links to pages to edit or delete the distillery.

-**gins** This is where each gin and its information is displayed.
-The page can be sorted and reviews price, name or rating.
-Each gin has a page that shows more detail about the gin and the ablity to add it to the user's shopping bag.
+**The gins app.** This is where all the ginsa are displayed.
+The page can be sorted by name, distillery or price.
+Each gin is linked to a page that shows more detail about the gin and the ablity to add it to the user's shopping bag.
 If a superuser is logged in there are links to pages to edit or delete the gin.

+**The reviews app.** This displays all the reviews that have been added to the site.
+It can be sorted by author distillery name,  or date posted.
+Here they can read all the reviews that have been made about all the distilleries and (if registered and logged in) they can add their own review.

-**shopping bag** This can be accessed and reviews the icon on the nav bar or from the toast that appears when a user adds an item.
-It has a form for the user to add their details (which is already prepopulated with the user's informations they have selected the option to save the infomation to their profile).
+**The shopping bag app** This can be accessed from the icon on the nav bar or from the toast that appears when a user adds an item.
+It has a form for the user to add their details (which is already prepopulated with the user's information if  they have selected the option to save that infomation to their profile).
 It also shows all the items in the user's shopping bag, the subtotal, delivery charge and grand total.
 From here the user has the option to keep shopping or to checkout.

-**checkout** This page  has a form for the user to add their details and their credit card number, a summary of the order, and the option to complete the order or return to their shopping bag.
+**The checkout app.** This page has a form for the user to add their details and their credit card number, a summary of the order, and the option to complete the order or return to their shopping bag.

-**profile** This  displays the user's details, gives them the option to update them and displays a summary of any previous orders the user has made.
+**The profile app.** This displays the user's details, gives them the option to update them and displays a summary of any previous orders the user has made.

-**reviews** This displays all the reviews that have been added to the site.
-It can be sorted and reviews distillery name, rating, or date of the review.
-Here they can read all the reviews that have been made about all the distilleries and (if registered and logged in) they can add their own review.
-**wholesitesearch** This app was added to provide  facility to display search results that are made across both gins and distilleries.
+**The wholesitesearch app.** This app was added to provide  facility to display search results that are made across reviews, gins and distilleries.

 ## Surface/Design (Design Choices fonts, icons, colours, styling, backgroundss)

 ### Imagery
 The overall the site was to create a sense of Irish identity while maintaining simplicity and clarity.
 ### Colour scheme
 According to Shane Barker in ["The Psychology of Color in Web Design"](https://www.vandelaydesign.com/the-psychology-of-color-in-web-design/), blue "signifies trustworthiness and provides an air of coolness".
-The backgound picture was picked from ["unsplash.com](https://unsplash.com/) beacuse it was felt that it was an un mistakelably Irish lanndmark and the blue used in the overlay and logo were picked up from it using [imagecolorpicker.com](https://imagecolorpicker.com/) and used throughout the site.
+The backgound picture was picked from ["unsplash.com](https://unsplash.com/) because it was felt that it was an unmistakeable Irish lannmark and the blue used in the overlay and logo were picked up from it using [imagecolorpicker.com](https://imagecolorpicker.com/) and used throughout the site.
  A [minimum contrast ratio](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Understanding_WCAG/Perceivable/Color_contrast) of 4.5:1 for small text and 3:1 for large text is recommended.
 There were a range of combinations of backgrounds and text across the site and their contrast ratios ranged from the best 21(white/black background and black/white text) to 7.92 (blue background and black text to 3.11 (blue backgound and white text) as assessed and reviews [contrast-ratio.com]("https://contrast-ratio.com/").
 While the contrast ratio of the blue/white was not great it was felt that the very large size of the text would compensate for this and shadowing was added to improve its definition.

 ### Typography
 The fonts were found on google font.
-The Open+Sans wasc chosen as it was clear and easily readable.
+The Open+Sans was chosen as it was clear and easily readable.
 ## Current Features
 - Responsiveness on all device sizes.
 - A nav bar that displays links dependent on the user type.